lavvsharma/py_olamaps/README.md

 | 422         | `Unprocessable Entity` |
 | 429         | `Too Many Requests`    |
 | >=500       | `InternalServerError`  |

-### Limitation

-1. Currently, only api key is being used for sending request to Ola Maps API.
-Soon, the support for sending API request with client id and client secret will be added.
-2. This is because I am facing a issue with Reverse Geocode API which is a part of Places API.
-The issue is raised with Ola Maps team for the same.

 ### Retries